Anatomy and Physiology of the Respiratory System

 Pleural Membranes

-Respiratory System Practice Questions:
+Respiratory System Practice Questions

-1. What are the passageways between the ambient environment and gas exchange units of the lungs (alveoli) known as?
+1. What are the passageways between the ambient environment and gas exchange units of the lungs known as?

 Conducting airways